Propylthiouracil, PTU tablets

 What should I watch for while using this medicine?

 Visit your doctor or health care professional for regular checks on your progress.
+Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
 It may take time for your condition to improve.
 You will need tests to check your blood counts and to make sure your body is making the right amount of thyroid hormone.